 People work 40, 50, 60, even 80 hours a week just to make ends meet.
-Yet they while they’re paying all their current bills, there is ZERO or little money leftover to actually buy the land and equipment you need to live off the grid.
+Yet while they’re paying all their current bills, there is ZERO or little money leftover to actually buy the land and equipment you need to live off the grid.

 So.
 It’s not really about work as much as it is about money and being able to afford both your regular bills and make the move when you have the money to do it.

-Living small is start, but it’s hard, and many people either don’t want to move into a tiny house or they cannot have a small place because they have kids.
+Living small is a start, but it’s hard, and many people either don’t want to move into a tiny house or they cannot have a small place because they have kids.
 Kids are in school and parents work sometimes 2 jobs.
 Employment is also an issue.